3 Bedroom Home in Stoughton - $539,900

-Est. Completion:7/30/2022 Once you step inside The Taylor, you're sure to feel its charm!
-As you walk through the foyer, you will be greeted by an open & airy great room and kitchen, complete with island & pantry.
-The spacious master suite showcases a private bath & walk in closet, seperated from the other 2 bedrooms.
-BONUS Alert: Add in the front & back porches: Perfect for enjoying a book or entertaining!
+Construction Starting in May!
+The Lincoln is a Modern farmhouse with an open concept floorplan designed for the entertainer in mind.
+Enter your new home through the beautiful foyer that leads to its stunning great room/kitchen and dining area!
+Master Suite boasts a tranquil bath w/walk in shower & closet!
+3 car garage offers space for all your toys!
+Main level laundry/mud room completes this homes perfect layout!
+This one truly is a special home!
 Eldon Homes has 50+ home sites available for new construction in 2022.
-We are providing a unquie buying experience that will make the home building/buying process stress free by guiding you through, to ensure that this will be the perfect fit for you & your family!
+We provide a unique buying experience that will make the home building/buying process stress free by ensuring your home is built for your families needs!
 All prices & specifications are subject to change at any time without notice based on the discretion of Eldon Homes.

 3 Bedroom Home in Stoughton - $539,900